exploring the supreme court

 4. Public Trust in Institutions: National unity relies on trust in key institutions.
 Any changes to the Supreme Court must be carefully managed to maintain public confidence in the judiciary and the government as a whole.

-See also Pros and Cons of Institutionalization
+See also Pros and Cons of Curtain Bangs

 Legal System Implications